State police: Johnstown man charged with killing landscaper

-JOHNSTOWN, Pa. – A Johnstown man is charged with homicide, reportedly admitting that he shot Daryl Vincent Lee Jr., 44, a Johnstown landscaper, whose body was found Friday in Indiana County, authorities said on Wednesday.
+JOHNSTOWN, Pa. – A Johnstown man is charged with homicide after allegedly admitting that he shot Daryl Vincent Lee Jr., 44, a Johnstown landscaper whose body was found on Friday in Indiana County, authorities said on Wednesday.

 According to a complaint affidavit, Lee was self-employed and operated his own lawn care and landscaping business.

-Lee told a woman on Friday he had three mowing jobs and that "Bam" was helping him.
-"Bam" was later identified as Justin Green aka Justin Latham.
+Lee allegedly told a woman on Friday that he had three mowing jobs and that “Bam” was helping him.
+“Bam” was allegedly later identified as Green, also known as Justin Latham.

 Later that day, Green allegedly told Pullin that he “did something bad.”

-Green said that he and Lee had three landscaping jobs in the Johnstown area on July 13.
-After finishing the jobs, they drove across town in a pickup truck to collect money from a customer.
+Green allegedly said that he and Lee had three landscaping jobs in the Johnstown area on July 13 and that, after finishing the jobs, they drove across town in a pickup truck to collect money from a customer.

-While driving along Franklin Street, Green allegedly shot Lee with a 12-gauge shotgun he had purchased at a yard sale.
+While driving along Franklin Street, Green allegedly shot Lee with a 12-gauge shotgun he had purchased at a yard sale, according to the affidavit.

 “Lee died instantly in the passenger seat of his pickup truck,” the affidavit said.

-Green covered the body with a green shirt and he and Pullin drove to Maryland.
+Green allegedly covered the body with a green shirt, and he and Pullin allegedly drove to Maryland.
 Green allegedly tossed the shotgun into the Potomac River.

-Green then drove to Indiana County and dumped Lee's body on state Route 403.
+Green then allegedly drove to Indiana County and dumped Lee’s body along state Route 403.

-State police, Johnstown police and the Cambria and Indiana county District Attorney's Offices will hold a news conference at 3 p.m.
-Thursday at the Pennsylvania State Police barracks in Indiana, 35 Fenton Road, Indiana.
+State police, Johnstown police and the Cambria and Indiana County district attorney’s offices will hold a news conference about the case at 3 p.m.
+Thursday at the Pennsylvania State Police barracks in Indiana.

 Commented